 You can purchase a ticket in the large courtyard near the entrance of the fort.

-However, note that climbing the Jaipur Wall for epic views of the mountains, Jaipur City and the Amer Fort is free.
-This is since visitors access it from outside the fort.
+However, note that climbing the Jaipur Wall for epic views of the mountains, Jaipur City, and the Amer Fort is free.
+This is because visitors access it from outside the fort.

 Amer Fort gets its name after the Ambika Temple or the Shiva Temple called Ambikeshwar.
 It's also a World Heritage-listed site.

 About the Great Wall of Amer

 The Rajput Rulers constructed the architecturally brilliant; "Great Wall of Amer" to serve as a line of defense for the Amer Fort and the city from invaders.
 This construction of the fort and wall began in 1592 by the then ruling Maharaja Man Singh.

 It's not known precisely how long the wall is since best estimates indicate that only 50% of the wall remains.
 However, the Amer Wall is often referred to as the third-longest wall in the world.
 This ranks it behind Kumbhalgarh Fort (also in Rajasthan), and of course, the Great Wall of China.

 The wall follows the ridgeline of the mountains above Amer to create a compelling and impenetrable defense that's clearly withstood the test of time.
 Built mostly from stone blocks, the Jaipur Wall also includes tall watchtowers where guards would keep watch for intruding forces.

 Climbing the Jaipur Wall